ialbert/biostar-central/README.rst

 Posts may be formatted in Markdown_ (default) or ReST_ markup standards.
 The second format, ReST_, will be triggered by starting the post with the `.. rest::` directive.

+User reputation is a sum of all upvotes and accepted answers that a user accumulates.
+Note that multiple answers may be accepted on a question, in effect this provides the author of a question to reward twice the excellent answers.

 In Biostar there are four types of users: anonymous users, registered users, moderators and administrators.